ArtHitParade

 Nature morte aux tulipes was sold for $ 28.6M by Christie's on May 9, 2000 and for $ 41.5M by Sotheby's on November 5, 2012.

-Here is now what followed, further demonstrating the importance of this lot.
 Less than one week later, on March 8, Picasso undresses the woman and separates her from the statue.
-This "Nude, Green Leaves and Bust" is one of the masterpieces by Picasso.
+This "Nude, Green Leaves and Bust" was sold for $ 106M by Christie's in 2010.

 Marie-Thérèse